Start Here

 • Open the Work page for client examples

-• Use the Blog when you want build notes
+• Use Articles when you want the reasoning behind the work

 Scope a project